jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-11-21-beam-examples-8/index.md

 description:
 ---

 In [Part 3](/blog/2024-08-01-beam-examples-3), we developed a Beam pipeline that tracks sport activities of users and outputs their speeds periodically.
 While reporting such values is useful for users on its own, we can provide more engaging information to users if we have a pipeline that reports pacing of their activities over periods.
-For example, if a user has a performance goal and he/she is underperforming for multiple periods, we can send a message to encourage him/her to work harder.
-In this post, we develop a new pipeline that tracks user activities and reports pacing info by comparing short term metrics to long term counterparts.
+For example, we can send a message to encourage a user to work harder if he/she has a performance goal and is underperforming for some periods.
+In this post, we develop a new pipeline that tracks user activities and reports pacing details by comparing short term metrics to their long term counterparts.

 <!--more-->